top of page

 Unique features: This crew is on-call for disaster deployment, which typically lasts 30 days and offers an additional stipend.
 Deployments involve intensive tasks such as mucking and gutting homes, mold remediation, debris removal, and supply distribution.
 The schedule during disaster work is demanding, with 60-hour weeks common.
 Crews still receive food, accommodations, and essential services, though specifics may vary by assignment.
 Deployment is generally more likely during the fall season.

-Required training: Members receive the same foundational training as the Conservation Crew, including hand tool use, crosscut saws, and herbicide application.
+Required training: Members receive the same foundational training as the Conservation Crew, including hand tool use, with the potential for crosscut saws, and herbicide application.
+This crew will also receive in-depth chainsaw training and a national sawyer certification coupled with a CPR/First aid certification.
 Before disaster deployment, the AmeriCorps Disaster Response Team provides specialized training tailored to the relief mission.

 Focus area: Both types of Chainsaw Crews are dedicated to specialized forestry and vegetation management, playing a critical role in wildfire mitigation, habitat restoration, forest health, and even recreation.